HarvardChanSchool/self-hosted-upstream/wp-content/plugins/simple-history/readme.txt

-# Simple History – user activity log, audit tool
+# Simple History – Track, Log, and Audit WordPress Changes

 Contributors: eskapism
 Donate link: https://www.paypal.me/eskapism
-Tags: history, log, changes, changelog, audit, audit log, event log, user tracking, trail, pages, attachments, users, dashboard, admin, syslog, feed, activity, stream, audit trail, brute-force
-Tested up to: 6.4
+Tags: history, audit log, event log, user tracking, activity Tested up to: 6.5
-Stable tag: 4.12.0
+Stable tag: 4.16.0

-View changes made by users within WordPress.
-See who created a page, uploaded an attachment or approved an comment, and more.
+Track changes and user activities on your WordPress site.
+See who created a page, uploaded an attachment, and more, for a complete audit trail.

 ## Description

+> _"So far the best and most comprehensive logging plugin"_ - [@herrschuessler](https://wordpress.org/support/topic/so-far-the-best-and-most-comprehensive-logging-plugin/)

 Simple History shows recent changes made within WordPress, directly on your dashboard or on a separate page.

-The plugin works as a log/history/audit log/version history of the most important events that occur in WordPress.
+The plugin works as a audit log of the most important events that occur in WordPress.

 It's a plugin that is good to have on websites where several people are involved in editing the content.

+No coding is required to use the plugin.
+Just install it and it will start logging events.

+### ✨ Simple History Features

 Out of the box Simple History has support for: